hippo-digital/leeds-trinity-assessment-task/client/README.md

 ## Running Solution

-Type `npm run start` intro the terminal and if everything is working, you should receive the following text within the output:
+Type `npm run start` into the terminal and if everything is working, you should receive the following text within the output:

 - Get outlets call completed
 - Get foods by outlet call completed